-- IHC assays of A. phagocytophilum are only available at specialized laboratories; routine hospital blood cultures cannot detect the organism. - PCR, culture, and IHC assays can also be applied to autopsy tissue specimens.
+- IHC assays of A. phagocytophilum are only available at specialized laboratories; routine hospital blood cultures cannot detect the organism. - Culture and IHC assays can also be applied to autopsy tissue specimens.

-Recommended therapy is with a tetracycline-class antibiotic.
+Recommended therapy is with a tetracycline-class antibiotic (i.e. doxycycline).
 Immediate empiric therapy is recommended and should not be delayed while awaiting diagnostic results.